-Default is the button name (text), but usually better to set it to some string that will remain the same inside the program code even if the UI is changed or translated.
+Default is the button name (text), but usually better to set it to some string that will remain the same inside the program code even if the UI is changed or button name is translated.
 See button example.

 Similar mechanisms to decode other events